- Home

 1. Canned chickpeas

-In addition, chickpeas contain good amounts of iron, copper, zinc, phosphorus, magnesium, vitamins B1 and B6, selenium, and potassium!
+In addition, chickpeas contain good amounts of iron, copper, zinc, phosphorus, magnesium, vitamins B1 and B6, selenium, and potassium.

-Lycopene and saponin compounds are found in chickpeas too, and scientists believe they may also have cancer-fighting properties.
+Lycopene and saponin compounds are found in chickpeas, too, and scientists believe they may also have cancer-fighting properties.

 2. Butternut squash

-Butternut squash is one of the most popular and versatile winter squashes – not to mention one of the brightest!
+Butternut squash is one of the most popular and versatile winter squashes, not to mention one of the brightest.

 Plus, it’s a brilliant source of powerful antioxidants such as vitamins C and E, and beta-carotene (which the body converts into vitamin A).
-Studies suggest that these antioxidants could help to protect against heart disease, cancer, and mental decline.
+Studies suggest that these antioxidants could help protect against heart disease, cancer, and mental decline.

 3. Eggs

-The humble egg is one of the most nutrient-dense foods on the planet, with most of the good stuff being in the yolk.
+The humble egg is one of the most nutrient-dense foods on the planet, with most of the good stuff concentrated in the yolk.
 One egg contains small amounts of almost every nutrient that the human body needs – particularly B-vitamins, selenium, vitamin A, and vitamin D.

 4. Greek yoghurt